Joint constraint on the jet structures from the short GRB population and GRB 170817A: Constraining jet structure by the afterglows of GRB 170817A

-\end{enumerate} where the free parameters $\varepsilon_{\rm c}$, $\Gamma_{\rm c}$, $\theta_{\rm c}$, $C_{\rm E}$, $C_{\Gamma}$, and $\theta_{\rm out}$ can be constrained by fitting the observed afterglows of GRB 170817A.
-To be specific, we substitute these jet structure functions into the dynamical equation and then calculate the afterglow light curves for arbitrary viewing angles.
-Within a wide range of the model parameters and with the Markov Chain Monte Carlo (MCMC) method, we can cosntrain the model parameters by comparing the theoretical light curves with the observational data and evaluating their goodness.
-Finally, the parameter values are listed in Table \ref{tab1}, which are taken from \cite{Yu2020} and \cite{Wei2022}.
-The corresponding fitting results are presented in Figure \ref{fig1} for a direct impression.
-Here, the microphysical parameters are defined as usual: $p$ is the spectral index of the shock-accelerated electrons, $\epsilon_{\rm B}$ is the equipartition factor of the magnetic fields in the shocked material and, meanwhile, the equipartition factor for electrons is taken as $\epsilon_{\rm e}=\sqrt{\epsilon_{\rm B}}$.
+\end{enumerate} where the free parameters {\bf $k_1$, $k_2$,} $\varepsilon_{\rm c}$, $\Gamma_{\rm c}$, $\theta_{\rm c}$, $C_{\rm E}$, $C_{\Gamma}$, and $\theta_{\rm out}$ can be constrained by fitting the observed afterglows of GRB 170817A.
+Substituting these structure functions into the dynamical equation, we calculate the afterglow light curves for arbitrary viewing angles and constrain the model parameters by confronting the observational data of GRB 170817A, as presented in Figure \ref{fig1} for a direct impression\footnote{The result corresponding to the double-Gaussian case has been previously presented in \cite{Wei2022}.}.
+Here, since the flux evolution for an off-axis observation basically traces the angular dependence of the jet properties, it is in principle possible to obtain a constraint on the structure parameters, even in the double-Gaussian case where the outer and inner Gaussian components can correspond to the early and late light curves roughly separately.